-In the Therapy segment, the Company offers the Xoft System, an isotope-free cancer treatment platform technology.
+In the Therapy segment, the Company offers the Xoft System, an isotope-free cancer radiation treatment platform technology.
 The Xoft System can be used for the treatment of early-stage breast cancer, endometrial cancer, cervical cancer and nonmelanoma skin cancer.

 On January 30, 2017, the Company completed the sale of certain intellectual property relating to the VersaVue Software and the DynaCAD product and related assets to Invivo for \$3,200,000 in cash with a holdback amount of \$350,000.
-The Company recently settled litigation with a third-party relating to this transaction, as further described in "Item 1-Legal Proceedings" and Note 7 hereto.
-The three months ended March 31, 2020 included a \$7.8 million charge related to the losses on the extinguishment of debentures and debt, and in April 2021, the Company used approximately \$7.4 million of cash to repay its credit facility in full.
+The Company recently settled litigation with a third-party relating to this transaction, as further described in Note 7 hereto.
+The nine months ended September 30, 2020 and 2021 includes a \$0.3 and \$0.4 million charge related to the loss on the extinguishment of debt respectively, while the nine months ended September 30, 2020 included a \$7.8 million charge related to the losses on the extinguishment of debentures and debt.
+In April 2021, the Company used approximately \$7.4 million of cash to repay its credit facility in full.